rha-njit/Spoons/README.md

 To run this project, using Apache Web Server that supports php and mysql:

 ```
-Download all files on local machine.
+Download all files on local machine
 Download MobaXterm(Windows) or FileZilla(Mac)
 ```